locana/locana.github.io/locana_faq.md

 - WX80, WX200, WX300

 ### How to transfer photos or movies from camera?

-For AZ1, QX30, and QX1, connect to camera normally, and open playback page.
+#### AZ1, QX30, and QX1
+1. Connect to camera normally, and open playback page.
-Just swipe right to see your contents in the camera.
+2. Just swipe right to see your contents in the camera.
-You can see/download photos and see movie on streaming.
+3. You can see/download photos and see movie on streaming.

-For E-mount models and fixed lens models, there's a different way.
+#### For E-mount models and fixed lens models

 1. Select "Send to Smartphone" from the camera's menu.
 2. Connect to the camera, and launch Locana